 Bacon versus Charcuterie - What's The Difference?

 The easiest way to explain the difference is to understand the similarities.
-Though bacon can be made from many different meats, pork is the most common.
-Using this as an example, pork is transformed into bacon by the application, or injection of a cure ( salt and spices).
+Though bacon can be made from many different types of meat, pork is the most common.
+Using this as an example, pork is transformed into bacon by the application or injection of a cure ( salt and spices).
 Each ingredient has a specific role to play, though basically the job of salt is to extract water and the spices to flavour.
-They both have other important roles regarding bacteria and food safety though this is whole new subject we'll go into in a seperate article.
+They both have other important roles regarding bacteria and food safety though this is a whole new subject we'll go into in a seperate article.

 Another significant element of Guanciale is the more than generous quantities of black pepper - applied, firstly as part of the dry cure recipe, then again for the final preservation and shelf presentation.

 Once the cheeks have finished the curing stage - it's all washed off, not with water like it is for bacon, but red wine!
 It's then left fully submerged in wine for an hour or so.
 The now crimson cheeks are thoroughly dried with a lint-free cloth.
 The fat side is then covered entirely with a mix of ground black pepper or chillies - thus helping to preserve it for shelf storage.
 Finally, the drying and maturing phase begins, It's this that turns Pig Cheek into Guanciale.

 Watched day and night, with weight, humidity and temperature closely monitored and recorded.
 It will take each slab of this fatty delicacy at least two and, up to three months for the magic to happen - it needs to achieve a minimum 30% weight loss.

 Magical - Correct, this is the point the Guanciale is born - this is the moment when raw cheek bacon is transformed into the ready to eat culinary delight.